akihirokomatsu/Acorn-Project/README.md

 Conclusion: Acorn's $1 monthly fee ate into my annual return.
 I was better off setting aside money initially and putting it in an index fund, which is less costly than Acorn's fees.

-# Begin readme edit
+# Readme edit

 After my initial findings, I wanted to improve my code to make it more usable and flexible.
+I also wanted use pandas Dataframe rather than Excel

 Changes:
 - access files via computer directory
 - regular expression to detect records of date, description, and amount from files
-- create pandas dataframe with date, description, amount as headers
+- create pandas dataframe with columns: date, description, amount, amount rounded, etc.
-- create columns such as amount rounded, diff
-- get rid of records that are credit card payments not transactions

-- other thoughts: grab the daily closing stock prices of an index fund, match the date with the dates in dataframe, track the percent changes
-- parse the description column, try to understand spending habits
-- graph and plot
+- find the avg daily return of SPY, principal investment, acorn fees, final value, annual return
+- graphical visualizations of $SPY vs return from acorn